 Combined with other template tags and variables

-stringformatThe filter can be flexibly combined with other security CMS template tags and filters.You can format each item's ID within a loop, or assign the formatted result to a new variable for reuse in other parts of the template.
+stringformatThe filter can be flexibly combined with other safe CMS template tags and filters.You can format the ID of each item in the loop and also assign the formatted result to a new variable for reuse in other parts of the template.

 {% set raw_id = item.Id %}